briatte/ida/README.md

 # README

 This is meant to turn into a course during spring 2013.
 [The syllabus is here](ida/raw/master/syllabus.pdf).
+The course is taught with [Ivaylo Petev](http://ipetev.org/).

 ## HOWTO